WuBingzheng/libleak/README.md

 The log file is set by `LEAK_LOG_FILE` (default is `/tmp/libleak.$pid`).

-There is also a statistics report when target normal termination, either via exit(3) or via return from the main().
+There is also a statistics report when disabled or target normal termination, either via exit(3) or via return from the main().